Introduction

 1. Advanced AI Creative Performance Diagnostics

-At the heart of the platform is the diagnostic engine.
-When you upload a creative, the AI breaks it down into component parts: copy, visual hierarchy, contrast, CTA placement, and human elements.
+At the heart of the platform is its comprehensive AI creative diagnosis engine.
+When you upload an asset, the AI breaks it down into component parts: copy, visual hierarchy, contrast, CTA placement, and human elements.
 It then assigns a score (0-100) based on how well these components align with top-performing benchmarks in your industry.

 For example, if you are in the FinTech vertical, the AI might penalize a creative for having low contrast on the CTA button, citing data that shows high-contrast buttons drive 15% higher CTR in your sector.
 This level of granularity allows designers to make specific, data-driven edits—like "increase font size on the hook" or "brighten the background"—rather than vague revisions.